mohammmadirfan/BERT-From-Scratch/README.md

-# BERT-From-Scratch
+# BERT from Scratch

-A PyTorch implementation of BERT from scratch
+This repository contains an implementation of BERT (Bidirectional Encoder Representations from Transformers) from scratch using PyTorch.